NxPKG/khulnasoft-docs/content/1.1.1.1/other-ways-to-use-1.1.1.1/dns-over-discord.md

 ### Changing DNS provider

-By default, the DNS over Discord bot uses Cloudflare's 1.1.1.1 DNS service.
+By default, the DNS over Discord bot uses Khulnasoft's 1.1.1.1 DNS service.
 You can run the DNS lookup with alternate DNS providers by selecting the dropdown below the result.
 This shows you a list of available providers.
 Selecting a new provider updates the results in the message.
 Any user can change the DNS provider.

 ## `multi-dig` command